 This quick post describes how to get the Solution Explorer to actually track your currently open file.
 For some reason, this extremely useful feature is disabled by default in Visual Studio.
 Enabling it helps you to better conserve your context, and see which part of your solution you’re in, while you’re developing a complex piece of software.
 Give it a try, in case you haven’t already!
 It’s great and extremely useful! :) Posts Related to “Tip: Scroll Solution Explorer to current file in Visual Studio…Continue reading Tip: Scroll Solution Explorer to current file in Visual Studio 2012, 2013, 2015 and 2017

 This post describes a few different ways of fixing the error “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.” one can get encounter this issue at least when trying to package/publish a SharePoint solution, web site or an Azure Webjob.
-Symptoms Visual Studio throws the following error when packaging a SharePoint solution to a .wsp file, OR when deploying or publishing your…Continue reading Fixing error: “The specified path, file name, or both are too long.
+Symptoms Visual Studio throws the following error when packaging a SharePoint solution to a .wsp file when deploying or publishing your web…Continue reading Fixing the error: “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.”